-Linda is currently working with Chevrolet to introduce "Pictures of Hope" to children living in shelters in San Antonio, Austin, Albuquerque, Tucson, San Diego, San Jose, Medford, Memphis, Orlando, Ft.
-Myers, Grand Rapids and Pontiac.
+Linda is currently working with Chevrolet to introduce "Pictures of Hope" to children living in shelters in Albuquerque, Tucson, Memphis, Ft.
+Myers, El Paso, Indianapolis, Kansas City, Nashville, Oklahoma City, Phoenix, Cleveland and Morristown, New Jersey.
 The childrens' cards are ready for purchase and listed by city below.

 Holiday greeting cards with the children's heartfelt photos of "hope" will be available at Thanksgiving.
 Thanks to the generosity of Chevrolet and it's dealers, 100 percent of the proceeds will benefit the shelters and facilities in each city.